 An Ideal Mayor

-Different teams have different needs but some common threads include teaching SQL skills or how to use your BI tool.
-Mayors should document and share data quirks that show up in a lot of queries.
+Different teams have different needs, but some common threads include teaching SQL skills or how to use your BI tool.
+Mayors should document and share data quirks that show up in common queries.
 Note, however, that you should try to address these quirks with modeling at the Data Warehouse stage.

 There are two types of issues you will need to investigate as a Mayor of a Data Mart.